irfantoor/template-engine/README.md

 ### Tokens
 __format: {$...}__

-the tokens are replaced with the data provided by through the passed data array.
+the tokens are replaced with the values provided by the passed data array.

 ```tplt
 {$name['first']} {$name['last']}